Metrics

 Definition: A composite metric representing the total financial cost associated with fulfilling a specific request, accounting for both fuel consumption and carbon dioxide emissions.

-Calculation: \(\text{Total Operational Cost} = (\alpha \times \text{Driven Distance}) + (\beta \times \text{Used CO2 Emissions})\) (Where $\alpha$ represents the cost factor per kilometer and $\beta$ represents the cost factor per unit of CO2)
+Calculation: \(\text{Total Operational Cost} = (\alpha \times \text{CO\_2 Emissions}) + (\sum_{v\in vehicles}\alpha_v \times \text{Driven Distance}) +\) (Where $\alpha_v$ represents the cost factor per meter of the vehicle and $\beta$ represents the cost factor per unit of CO2)

 Range: $\geq 0$.